The Yes, and principle for finding your composure

 Use your body to support you:

-• Watch your breathing: I make sure that my feet are grounded and I breathe deeply in through my nose, I hold my breath a short time and I also breathe out through my nose.
+- Watch your breathing: I make sure that my feet are grounded and I breathe deeply in through my nose, I hold my breath a short time and I breathe out through my mouth.
 Breathing out is longer than breathing in.

 I apply what I’ve written above regularly.
 Some of it comes naturally, some of it I had to learn or to recall from former times.
 When you feel the positive effect, it won’t feel like a must anymore.